hbashton/VIIPER/docs/getting-started/installation.md

 lsmod | grep vhci_hcd
 ```

-If you don't plan to use the auto-attach feature, you can skip this setup and disable it with `--api.auto-attach-local-client=false`.

 ## Installing VIIPER

-### Portable Deployment

 VIIPER does not require system-wide installation.
-The `viiper` executable is completely self-contained (and statically linked) and can be:
+The `viiper` executable is completely self-contained (and fully portable without any dependencies, except USBIP) and can be:

 - Placed in any directory
 - Shipped alongside your application